actinia-org/actinia-satellite-plugin/README.rst

 The actinia plugin must be installed in the same environment as actinia core.
 Actinia core must be configured to load the installed plugin.
-When the plugin is loaded and all plugin endpoints are available in actinia.
-The interface description of actinia will be extended with the endpoints of the plugins.
+When the plugin is loaded and all plugin endpoints are available in actinia, the interface description of actinia will be extended with the endpoints of the plugins.

     .. code-block:: bash